mkdecisiondev/devdocs/aws/advanced-topics/introduction-to-cloudformation/introduction-to-cloudformation.md

 The second action is an AWS CLI command `cloudformation package`.
 AWS SDK Documentation for this command can be found [here](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html).
 This command takes some flags:

 * `--template-file /.deploy.yml`: this tells AWS to base its packaging off of the template.
 * `--output-template-file: cloudform-deploy.yml`: The deploy template we wrote is very human-readable and easy to modify.
 However, it is not in the optimal format for AWS to read.
 This part of the script creates a new file, `cloudform-deploy.yml`, when it is run.
 This file will contain all of the same information that `deploy.yml` does, but it will be in a syntax more readable for AWS.
+This new template will also contain the information of the S3 bucket where the packaged code will be uploaded.
 * `--s3-bucket $npm_package_config_code_bucket"`: This tells AWS to find the bucket whose name we specified earlier in our config settings, and upload the code to this bucket.

 Let's run this script with `$ pnpm run package` and see what happens.